Folks who adore kanban boards can address their thank-you notes to a Japanese manufacturing plant. That’s where the kanban system was born.

 Today, using a kanban-like system to organize, activate and track work is easier than Anderson might have imagined it could be.
-Vabotu, for instance, has built an entire project management, team communication and asset organization hub around highly customizable kanban boards.
+Heycollab, for instance, has built an entire project management, team communication and asset organization hub around highly customizable kanban boards.
 Getting started is easy and fast.
-But as they jump in many Vabotu users find themselves in search of inspiration for the ways in which they might apply this new power.
+But as they jump in many Heycollab users find themselves in search of inspiration for the ways in which they might apply this new power.
 To meet that need, we’ve put together a guide to start started with the myriad implementations of that kanban superpower.

 Kanban Boards as Flexible Tools

 Lots of kanban-board-ideas roundups tackle industry- or role-specific ways to use the system.
 These are useful and interesting.
-The methodology–especially as used within the Vabotu platform–however, also lends itself to basing board customization on the type of interaction and outcome a user is looking for.
-That may mean that marketing teams across the Vabotu client base might use kanban boards in 100 different ways.
+The methodology–especially as used within the Heycollab platform–however, also lends itself to basing board customization on the type of interaction and outcome a user is looking for.
+That may mean that marketing teams across the Heycollab client base might use kanban boards in 100 different ways.
 So, in this guide, we’ve set forth a series of cross-industry incarnations of the kanban board to help users start thinking strategically about the multiple ways that kanban boards can streamline their collaboration and also move them steadily toward their own personal and professional goals.

 On this board, the stage is king.
 Each column represents a part of the project or process, and within that column are all of the tasks that need to happen within that portion of the journey.
 Inside each of those tasks, dates and times can be set as deadlines or milestones, and individuals can be assigned to the tasks.
 Here’s the beautiful part: time periods can be set for each column, but individual deadlines within each column may exist separately from each other.
 This board certainly works well for bringing a product to market, but what about a service?
 This board also has perfect applications for team development or moving a cohort of employees through training or certification.